Division of Greenway

 The Division of Greenway is an Australian electoral division in the state of New South Wales.

-Greenway includes the Blacktown City Council in Sydney's west and northwestern suburbs.
+It is located in Sydney's west and northwestern suburbs and includes parts of the Blacktown City Council and The Hills Shire.
+It is currently represented by Labor MP Michelle Rowland.

 Greenway is a relatively diverse electorate, with a large Indian community and smaller immigrant communities of Filipino and Sri Lankan ancestry.
 According to the 2016 census, only 54.5% of electors were born in Australia, while 11% were born in India.

 History

 The division was created in 1984 and is named for Francis Greenway, an ex-convict who became a prominent architect in colonial Sydney.
 For most of its history, Greenway was a safe seat for Labor.
 However, demographic changes in the areas north of Blacktown, specifically Kellyville Ridge, Stanhope Gardens and Glenwood, resulted in a shift away from Labor at the 2001 election.
 At the 2004 election this trend continued and the seat was won by the Liberal Party following the retirement of the sitting member, Frank Mossfield and an extensive Liberal campaign.
-Louise Markus, a Pentecostal social worker and member of Hillsong Church, defeated Ed Husic, a former political adviser and a non-practising Muslim, to take the seat by a small margin of 0.6%.
+Louise Markus, a Pentecostal social worker and member of Hillsong Church, defeated Ed Husic, a former political adviser and a non-practising Muslim, to take the seat by a small margin of 0.6 points.
 A large informal vote of 11.83%, the highest in the 2004 election, contributed to the closeness of this result, the vast majority indicating a first preference for Louise Markus.

 A redistribution of the seat ahead of the 2007 federal election resulted in the Hawkesbury area towns, a strongly conservative area, moving to Greenway from the Division of Macquarie, and the loss of traditional Labor-voting areas such as Blacktown, Dean Park, Lalor Park and Seven Hills as well as the Liberal-leaning areas of Kings Langley and Seven Hills North.
 This boosted the notional Liberal majority to 11.7%, making it on paper a safe Liberal seat.
-However, at the 2007 federal election, Markus suffered a 6.9% swing, turning Greenway into a marginal Liberal seat.
+However, at the 2007 federal election, Markus suffered a 6.9-point swing, turning Greenway into a marginal Liberal seat.

 The seat was redistributed again in 2009, essentially restoring the pre-2007 boundaries and demographics.
 Under redistribution, most of the Hawkesbury region, including Richmond and Windsor, were shifted back to Macquarie.
 In return, it regained the Labor voting suburbs of Blacktown, Toongabbie, Seven Hills and Pendle Hill.
-Following the redistribution, the seat was notionally Labor held on a margin of 5%.
+Following the redistribution, the seat was notionally Labor held on a margin of 5 points.
 Michelle Rowland duly won the seat for Labor in 2010, and has held the seat since.

 The division is a demographically diverse population that includes the working class suburbs of Blacktown, Seven Hills, Lalor Park, Schofields, Riverstone and Toongabbie which are Labor leaning, as well as the high income, Liberal leaning suburbs of Kellyville Ridge, Stanhope Gardens, Glenwood, The Ponds and Kings Langley.